uidaholib/spec-lumber/_posts/2022/2022-03-21-seven-women-seven-stars.md

 # [Moscow's Carnegie Library](https://harvester.lib.uidaho.edu/posts/2019/04/13/one-more-library.html)

 In 1901, the Pleiades Club worked to introduce a free library to the city of Moscow.
 With the help of the Moscow Historical Club, they raised enough money to rent a room and opened the library to the public.
 Soon after they advocated for a public library to Andrew Carnegie, who donated money to communities to establish libraries across the country.
-He gave the clubs $10,000 for the library, and in 1906 the building was erected.
+He gave the club $10,000 for the library, and in 1906 the building was erected.
 Today it still stands as the [Moscow Public Library](https://www.latahlibrary.org/moscow/).

 {% include feature/image.html objectid="lumber1673" %}